seonman/HarmanDeveloperDocs/docs/getting-started-iOS.rst

 ===========  ==============  ========================================= ======================== ============
 Attribute    Type in Swift   Description                               Fixed/Variable           Set by API
 ===========  ==============  ========================================= ======================== ============
-deviceId     CLongLong       the unique ID of the speaker              Fixed (in manufacturing) No
+deviceId     CLongLong       the unique ID of the speaker              Fixed (in manufacturing) No deviceName   String          the name of the speaker                   Variable                 Yes groupId      CLongLong       the unique ID of the group that the       Variable (set when a     No
+                             speaker belongs to                        group is created)
 ===========  ==============  ========================================= ======================== ============